-The Winter 2023 Cycle Travel Fund Program opens on October 14th and closes on November 15th.
-The Winter Cycle covers any conferences attended between Jan.
-1-April 30, 2023.
-Awardees will be notified on or before Dec.
-5. Contact Cissy Ming (firstname.lastname@example.org) for more information.
+The Spring 2023 Cycle Travel Fund Program opens on January 23rd and closes on February 27th.
+The Spring Cycle covers any conferences attended between April 1-June 30, 2023.
+Awardees will be notified on or before March 15, 2023.
+Contact Cissy Ming (firstname.lastname@example.org) for more information.

 Applications submitted outside the cycle window will not be considered, unless the applicant emails the TFP Chair for an extension in advance of the deadline and receives written notification that the extension has been granted.

 - the conference’s abstract submission window opens after the TFP deadline,

 - the applicant requires additional time for an eligible faculty member to sign the confirmation letter, and/or

 - the applicant is rendered unable to complete the online form due to personal emergencies.

 By applying for the TFP, you acknowledge that a travel grant is not guaranteed to you, even if you meet all eligibility requirements.